T-Srikanth/T-Srikanth.github.io/avinash_kayak/README.md

 # Avinash_Kayak
-Folder to track website development for Avinash
+Folder to track website development for Avinash.